Cray-HPE/canu/docs/validate_network_cabling.md

 If there are any nodes that cannot be determined or should be renamed, there will be warning tables that show the details.

+### File Out

+To output the results of the `validate network cabling` command to a file, append the `--out FILENAME` flag

 ## Flags

 | Option                | Description                                             |